openlayers/closure-util/readme.md

 ## CLI

-The `closure-util` command line utility allows you to update (or install) specific versions of the Closure Compiler or Closure Library for use with your project.
-See the [configuration](#configuration) section above for information on how to configure URLs for specific versions of the Compiler or Library.
-The `closure-util` utility will look for this configuration when executing one of the commands below.
+The `closure-util` command line utility provides commands for updating (or installing) specific versions of the Closure Compiler and Closure Library for use with your project, and a command for building your project using the Closure Compiler.

  * `closure-util update` - Update both the Compiler and Library.
  * `closure-util update-compiler` - Update the Compiler.
  * `closure-util update-library` - Update the Library.
+ * `closure-util build` - Build a JavaScript application.
  * `closure-util --help` - Display command usage and options.

+See the [configuration](#configuration) section above for information on how to configure URLs for specific versions of the Compiler or Library.
+The `closure-util` utility will look for this configuration when executing one of the `update`, `update-compiler` or `update-library` commands.

+This is how the `build` command is used:

+    closure-util build build.json app.min.js

+where `build.json` is a build config file and `app.min.js` in the output file including the compiled code.
+As an example for a build config file see the [`build-config.json`](test/fixtures/build-config.json) file used in the `closure-util` tests.

 ## Development